 - Exchange Traded Funds /Structured Finance Products

 We use a wide range of specialists for our execution venues in these securities.
-Orders which are unable to be executed via the RSP network will be executed via either Bloomberg or Tradeweb MTF.
-The Top 5 venues are as expected given the differential of venues connected to the RSP network and those available on the MTFs.
+Orders which are unable to be executed via the RSP network will be executed via Bloomberg MTF or over the telephone.
+The Top 5 venues are as expected given the differential of venues connected to the RSP network and those available on the MTF.

 - Debt Securities

 AJ Bell Securities Ltd does not currently have online execution capabilities and as such all orders are executed on the Bloomberg MTF or via the telephone.
 The Top 5 venues reflect this approach and are consistent with our Venue connections via the MTF.

 The results are consistent with expectations with Societe Generale the significant venue as a result of the number of these types of securities issued and listed onto the London Stock Exchange by Societe Generale.